PawseySC/singularity-containers/_episodes/12-singularity-intro.md

 > ```
 > {: .source}
 >
-> `singularity build` would have also worked for this example, but is a more general command.
+> `singularity build` would have also worked for this example, but it is a more general command.
 It can also create a SIF image from a registry reference, but it is principally introduced later when building or customising images from definition files.
 {: .callout}

 ### Running a container's default action